DJDanl/cpp-docs.pt-br/docs/atl/reference/cdacl-class.md

 ### <a name="parameters"></a>Parâmetros

 *nIndex*<br/>
-Índice para a entrada do ACE a ser removido.
+Indexe para a entrada ACE a ser removida.

 ### <a name="remarks"></a>Comentários

-Esse método é derivado de [CAtlArray::RemoveAt](../../atl/reference/catlarray-class.md#removeat).
+Esse método é derivado de [CAtlArray:: RemoveAt](../../atl/reference/catlarray-class.md#removeat).

 ##  <a name="removeallaces"></a>  CDacl::RemoveAllAces